netdata/netdata/README.md

 Netdata is a monitoring agent you install on all your systems.
 It is:

 -   a **metrics collector** - for system and application metrics (including web servers, databases, containers, etc)
--   a **database engine** - recent metrics stored in memory while historical metrics "spilled" to disk for long-term storage
+-   a **database engine** - recent metrics stored in memory with historical metrics "spilled" to disk for long-term storage
 -   a **metrics visualizer** - super fast, interactive, modern, optimized for anomaly detection
 -   an **alarms notification engine** - an advanced watchdog for detecting performance and availability issues